 Is Breast Augmentation Surgery Safe?

-Complications following breast augmentation surgery are extremely rare; the vast majority of patients do not experience any.
+Complications following breast augmentation surgery are extremely rare; the vast majority of patients do not experience any problems.
 While breast augmentation is a straightforward and extraordinarily popular procedure, as with any operation, risks do exist.
 The most frequent problem is capsular contracture.
 This occurs when the capsule or scar tissue surrounding the implant begins to tighten and make the breast feel firm.
 Although this complication is not a medical emergency, it can be uncomfortable.
 Infection, excessive bleeding, changes in sensation, and leaking or rupturing of the implant may also occur.
 Your personal risks may vary depending on pre-existing health conditions and lifestyle habits.
 During your consultation, your surgeon helps you evaluate your candidacy for breast augmentation to determine the safest possible course of action.

 Breast Augmentation FAQs

 In the Atlanta area, the cost for a breast augmentation procedure depends on a variety of factors:

 - The type of implants you choose (approximately $1,600 for silicone gel implants and $850 for saline)

 - The complexity of the procedure

 - Whether other procedures are performed in the same surgery